Chart Color Schemes

 Abbotsbury is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Abbotsbury's dwelling structure, as per the latest Census, consisted of 98.6% houses and 1.4% other dwellings.
+Abbotsbury's dwelling structure, as per the latest Census, consisted of 98.6% houses and 1.4% other dwellings (semi-detached, apartments, 'other' dwellings).
 In comparison, Sydney metro had 55.9% houses and 44.1% other dwellings.
-Home ownership in Abbotsbury was 48.0%, with mortgaged dwellings at 42.0% and rented ones at 10.0%.
+Home ownership in Abbotsbury stood at 48.0%, with mortgaged dwellings at 42.0% and rented ones at 10.0%.
 The median monthly mortgage repayment was $2,216, below Sydney metro's average of $2,427.
-Median weekly rent in Abbotsbury was $550, compared to Sydney metro's $470.
-Nationally, Abbotsbury's mortgage repayments were higher at $2,216 against the Australian average of $1,863, and rents were substantially above the national figure of $375.
+The median weekly rent in Abbotsbury was $550, compared to Sydney metro's $470.
+Nationally, Abbotsbury's mortgage repayments were higher at $2,216 against the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing